 Purpose and objective

-The principles for responsible investment management in Norges Bank are laid down in accordance with Section 2 of the management mandate for the Government Pension Fund Global which outlines requirements to the Bank’s work with responsible investment management, including the requirement to set guidelines for its contribution to the development of international standards.
-Norges Bank manages the Fund with the objective to achieve the highest possible return within the constraints set out in the management mandate.
+The principles for responsible investment management in Norges Bank are laid down in accordance with Chapter 4 of the management mandate for the Government Pension Fund Global which outlines requirements to the Bank’s work with responsible investment management, including the requirement to set guidelines for its contribution to the development of international standards.
+Norges Bank manages the Fund with the objective to achieve the highest possible return within the requirements set out in the management mandate.
 The Fund is a financial investor and diversifies its investments across a large number of markets and securities.
-Responsible investment management shall support the objective of the fund by furthering the long-term economic performance of our investments and reducing financial risks associated with the environmental and social practices of companies in which we have invested.
+Responsible investment management shall support the objective of the fund by furthering the long-term economic performance of our investments and reducing financial risks associated with the environmental, social and governance practices of companies in which we have invested.

 Norges Bank will give priority to the areas of standard setting, ownership and risk management.
 The Bank will promote good governance and well-functioning, legitimate and efficient markets.
 The Bank will, as a starting point and where appropriate, base its practices on internationally recognised standards such as the UN Global Compact, the UN Guiding Principles on Business and Human Rights, the OECD Principles of Corporate Governance, and the OECD Guidelines for Multinational Enterprises.
 For government bond investments, the UNCTAD Principles on promoting responsible sovereign lending and borrowing provides useful guidance.
 For investments in unlisted real assets, additional relevant standards will be applied.

-The Bank will report publicly on its responsible investment practices.
+The Bank will report publicly on its responsible investment management.

-Norges Bank may express principles in multiple forms, such as expectations on/for companies, voting principles, positions on single issues, wider ownership policies or other forms that the Bank sees fit.
+Norges Bank expresses its own principles in multiple forms, such as expectations to companies, voting principles, positions on single issues, wider ownership policies or other forms that the Bank sees fit.
 The Bank may also express support for investor statements.
-The Bank will express its principles in ways that facilitate wider market impact.
+The Bank will express its principles in ways that facilitates wider market impact.
 The Bank will base its contribution to the development of standards on its public policies on responsible investment, where these are relevant.

 Norges Bank will seek to influence companies in its role as a financially motivated shareholder, in accordance with the management mandate for the Fund.
 The Bank will exercise ownership to safeguard the long-term value of its portfolio.